AM-WD/AMWD.Protocols.Modbus/AMWD.Protocols.Modbus.Common/README.md

 **ModbusBaseClient**
 This abstract base client contains all the basic methods and handlings required to communicate via Modbus Protocol.
-The packages `AMWD.Protocols.Modbus.Serial` _(in progress)_ and `AMWD.Protocols.Modbus.Tcp` have specific derived implementations to match the communication types.
+The packages `AMWD.Protocols.Modbus.Serial` and `AMWD.Protocols.Modbus.Tcp` have specific derived implementations to match the communication types.

 ### Enums